| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 defining alias commands and using them in menu items.
 Here's an example

-that makes two aliases for toggle-read-only
+that makes two aliases for toggle-read-only and gives them different

 enable conditions:

-(defalias 'make-read-only 'toggle-read-only) (put 'make-read-only 'menu-enable '(not buffer-read-only)) (defalias 'make-writable 'toggle-read-only) (put 'make-writable 'menu-enable 'buffer-read-only) |
+| (defalias 'make-read-only 'toggle-read-only) (put 'make-read-only 'menu-enable '(not buffer-read-only)) (defalias 'make-writable 'toggle-read-only) (put 'make-writable 'menu-enable 'buffer-read-only) |

 When using aliases in menus, often it is useful to display the equivalent